jaags/stamplay-widgets/docs/photo.md

 #### What you'll get
 This widget will display the photo with the _id read in the url and will allow users to comment, rate and vote the resource.

 ## Photo slideshow
 #### Configuration
 This widget need the following data attributes:
-* album-name : the album id of the gallery
+* album-id : the album id of the gallery

+You can insert it in the page by adding this code snippet in the page:

+	<stamplay photo-slideshow data-album-id="YOUR-ALBUM-ID"></stamplay>

 #### What you'll get
-This widget will display with a slideshow effect the lastest 10 photo of the specified album-name.
+This widget will display with a slideshow effect the lastest 10 photo of the specified album-id.

 ## Photo upload
 #### Configuration
 This widget need the following data attributes:
-* album-name : the album id of the gallery (default: default)
+* album-id : the album id of the gallery (default: default)

+You can insert it in the page by adding this code snippet in the page:

+	<stamplay photo-slideshow data-album-id="YOUR-ALBUM-ID"></stamplay>

 #### What you'll get
 * If the user isn't logged you'll see nothing.